torchlard/Notes/frontend/network.md

 - text/plain, multipart/form-data, application/x-www-form-urlencoded
 no ReadableStream used in request

-## preflighted requests
+## preflighted requests (預檢請求)
-first send HTTP request by OPTIONS method to resource to other domain, to determine whether actual request is safe to send notify server will be sending:
+first send HTTP request by `OPTIONS` method to resource to other domain, to determine whether actual request is safe to send -> eg. if want to send delete request to domain, first use preflight to check if allowed

+notify server will be sending:
 - Access-Control-Request-Method
 - Access-Control-Request-Headers